wp-plugins/pta-member-directory/readme.txt

 1. Contact Form - Public Side

 == Changelog ==
+**Version 1.6.1**

+*	Minor change to admin menu position to avoid conflict with another plugin that specified the same position.

 **Version 1.6**

 *	Adds a transient time and IP check to contact form processing to prevent multiple submissions of the contact form due to the user hitting refresh and re-submitting the form, or from theme & other plugin issues tha may cause the contact form to be processed more than once.